 I think Zizkov is like the Shoreditch of London, the Kreuzberg of Berlin, the Williamsburg of New York, the Canal Saint-Martin of Paris, etc. The subculture of these places is “composed of affluent or middle class young who reside primarily in gentrifying neighbourhoods” (Wikipedia’s definition of hipster).

-It really worths a visit.
+It is really worth a visit.
 I would start in Riegrovy Sady park, where you can find the biggest beer garden in the city (1400 guests).
 You can then just walk around until you get to the Television Tower, with its famous baby climbers.